 Terrasos is Pioneer in structuring the scheme of Habitat Banks as a mechanism to implement biodiversity offsets in the country.
 This acknowledgment responds to the thorough research of innovative and cost-benefit strategies that improve the environmental conditions of the territories, and allow the fulfillment of the companies’ obligations to their projects.
 From 2014, and as part of this work, Terrasos has been monitoring the evolution of this scheme where it has had the highest acceptance, indicated on the infographic.
-There is mention of the development in the implementation of the Habitat Banks in countries such as the U.S. Australia, Germany, UK, Spain, France and Colombia, where there is a high focus on the areas under this scheme, the projected times, the guarantees, the legal aspects, the price of credits and the concerned actors.
+There, development in the implementation of the Habitat Banks are mentioned in countries such as the U.S. Australia, Germany, UK, Spain, France and Colombia, where there is a high focus on the areas under this scheme, the projected times, the guarantees, the legal aspects, the price of credits and the concerned actors.

 Habitat Banks: Mechanism for the implementation of biotic offsets